 - Comfortable Ride

-Moreover, to fulfil the optimal design considerations for an indoor cycling bike, its wheel must be positioned at the rear of the bike away from the sweat zone.
+Moreover, to fulfill the optimal design considerations for an indoor cycling bike, its wheel must be positioned at the rear of the bike away from the sweat zone.
 That’s how wear and tear can be reduced, and the bike is transported easily.

-Although this complete information was regarding choosing the bike based on the flywheel, but be very clear that flywheels should not be the only factor to be kept in mind while buying a spin bike.
+Although this complete information was regarding choosing the bike based on the flywheel, be very clear that flywheels should not be the only factor to be kept in mind while buying a spin bike.

-You must keep an eye on other vital elements as well, such as pedalling technique, material durability and ease of riding operation.
+You must also keep an eye on other vital elements, such as pedalling technique, material durability and ease of riding operation.

 If you have any questions, drop me a comment and I’ll be sure to get back to you.